Binding Financial Agreements

 - During a marriage or de facto relationship

-- Before filing for divorce
+- After separation but before filing for divorce

 - After a divorce or the end of a de facto relationship